SkylineCommunications/dataminer-docs/connector-help/connector_help/France_Televisions_InHouse.md

 # France Televisions InHouse

-This driver is used to monitor an FTP daemon, the **France Televisions InHouse** File Transfer System.
+This connector is used to monitor an FTP daemon, the **France Televisions InHouse** File Transfer System.

 ## About

-This driver uses HTTP to monitor the state of the daemon and the status of its current jobs.
+This connector uses HTTP to monitor the state of the daemon and the status of its current jobs.

 ## Installation and Configuration

 ### Creation

-This driver uses an HTTP connection and requires the following input during element creation:
+This connector uses an HTTP connection and requires the following input during element creation:

 **HTTP Connection:**